CHARLOTTE, N.C. (WBTV) - Changes are in place in Mecklenburg County this year as residents vote in an election during a pandemic.

-Registered voters may cast an absentee ballot in person during the early voting period.
-The one-stop early voting period begins Thursday, October 15 and ends Saturday, October 31.
-During this period, voters may cast a ballot at any early voting site in their county.
+Registered voters were able to cast an absentee ballot in person during the early voting period.
+The one-stop early voting period began Thursday, October 15 and ended Saturday, October 31.
+During this period, voters were able to cast a ballot at any early voting site in their county.
 (This is different from Election Day when registered voters must vote at their assigned precinct).

 There are 33 one-stop voting sites for the General Election in Mecklenburg County, with locations in Charlotte, Cornelius, Huntersville and Matthews.
 Eligible individuals may register and vote during the one-stop early voting period.
 See the chart below with those dates, times and locations.

-Every voting site in North Carolina will offer curbside voting this year for voters who are unable to enter the voting place without physical assistance due to age or disability.
+Every voting site in North Carolina offered curbside voting this year for voters who are unable to enter the voting place without physical assistance due to age or disability.
 This includes those experiencing symptoms of COVID-19.

 Mecklenburg County officials say the term “disability” means voters: